Pointer Basics

 std::cout << "p 的值: " << p << std::endl; // 和 &x 一样

-* means "this is a pointer" in a declaration, but in an expression it means "follow this address to get the data"—the meaning changes depending on the context.
-Through *p, we can read or even modify the variable the pointer points to:
+In a declaration, * indicates "this is a pointer," whereas in an expression, it means "fetch the data at this address"—the context changes the meaning.
+Through *p, we can read or even modify the variable pointed to:

 int* p = &x;